zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 We'll go through the steps as they were outlined above:

 1. The :class:`Ansatz <orquestra.vqa.api.ansatz.Ansatz>`, :class:`WavefunctionSimulator <orquestra.quantum.api.wavefunction_simulator.WavefunctionSimulator>` or :class:`CircuitRunner <orquestra.quantum.api.circuit_runner.CircuitRunner>` and :class:`Optimizer <orquestra.opt.api.Optimizer>` can be defined independently of one another.
-2. As explained in :ref:`estimators guide <estimators>`, the :class:`EstimationTaskFactory <orquestra.quantum.api.estimation.EstimationTasksFactory>` tells the quantum computer how to construct a circuit.
+2. As explained in :ref:`estimators guide <estimators_guide>`, the :class:`EstimationTaskFactory <orquestra.quantum.api.estimation.EstimationTasksFactory>` tells the quantum computer how to construct a circuit.
 It therefore will always take an :class:`Ansatz <orquestra.vqa.api.ansatz.Ansatz>` as an argument.
 3. As explained briefly above, VQA uses a quantum computer to estimate the value of the cost function.
 So to create our cost function we would need the method of constructing circuits for our cost function (``estimation_task_factory``) and a simulator or runner to execute them.
-See the :ref:`cost function <cost_function_guide>` guide for details.
 4. Now that we have the cost function, we minimize if using the optimizer.
 This step generally takes the longest to run.
 5. Obtain the final circuit by substituting the optimized parameters into the ansatz.